Are you able to offer the things, what do employees want the most at work?

 While almost every individual is aware of the fact that life is not fair, employees want seniors and employers who can take fair decisions most of the time.

-Every employee hates favoritism, particularly when a hard-working employee is neglected over an average or slow performing employee.
+Every employee hates favoritism at workplace, particularly when a hard-working employee is neglected over an average or slow performing employee.
 Employees who work hard and are always delivering performance expect promotions and perks.